Gleb Vladimirovich of Ryazan: Life

-Prince Gleb Vladimirovich of Ryazan (died 1219) was a 13th-century nobleman of Kievan Rus'.
-He is remembered in history as an instigator of a civil war in the Principality of Ryazan.
-In a bid for the throne, in 1217 he lured his brothers to a feast at Isad and executed them all, using Cuman mercenaries.
-Ousted by popular revolt, he was exiled to the Wild Fields and spent his old days with the Cumans.
+In a bid for the throne, in 1217 he lured his brothers to a feast at Isady and executed them all, using Cuman mercenaries.
+Ousted by popular revolt, he was exiled to the Wild Fields.
+In 1218, he unsuccessfully besieged Ingar Ingarovich in Ryazan and fled to the steppe again in the following year.
+He soon died, after going insane.